The following tips will help you avoid unexpected behavior when creating, sharing, and publishing Storyline 360 projects.

 Viewing published content on your local hard drive or a network drive isn't supported.
 Security restrictions in these environments can cause various features in your content to fail.

 To avoid unexpected behavior during playback, host your content in the location for which it was published.
-For example, if you published for the web, upload your content to a web server; if you published for a learning management system (LMS), upload it to an LMS.
+For example, if you published for web distribution, upload your content to a web server; if you published for a learning management system (LMS), upload it to an LMS.

 The published output for a Storyline project includes multiple files and folders.
 For your published course to work properly, these files and folders must remain in the same organizational structure when you upload them to a server.